markdumay/shelldoc-generators/README.md

 ShellDoc needs to be installed on your local machine.
 Visit the [main repository][shelldoc_repository] for more details.

 ## Deployment
-ShellDoc provides the following built-in commands to manage the installation of the generators.
+ShellDoc provides the following built-in commands to manage the installation of the themes.

 ### Browse
-Run the `browse` command to show the generators available for installation.
+Run the `browse` command to show the themes available for installation.

 ```console
 shelldoc browse